gitter-badger/lisa-api/docs/tutorial/1-plugins.md

 The `INSTALLED_APP` list of Django is populated by the plugin manager which will look for all plugin available in the namespace `lisa.api.plugins` and will import all their urls and models.

 Django as other framework don't support to add or delete routes at runtime.
 So the plugins are loaded when the api server is launched.
 When a new plugin is installed or removed, the server needs to be restarted.
+It has been automated by changing the file attribute of `__init__.py` so the django server do a reload.

 ## Structure